 Using dbmate to manage schema migrations

 A key component of this strategy is reliably deploying schema migrations from an arms-length.
 To do this, my go-to tool has become dbmate.
 It’s a flexible CLI tool that lets you express your schema upgrades and downgrades in pure SQL and reliably falls back when a failure occurs.
 There isn’t any real secret sauce here – it makes it easy to source control your schema changes while using them in tests and standing-up developer environments.
 However, the consistency in experience makes it ideal for this strategy: it has a short learning curve and is straightforward for automation to parse success or failure states.
-Additionally, dbmate
+Additionally, dbmate is designed to be used as a golang library, which allows for even more control flow options.

 Run schema migrations using ECS

 With a reliable migration deployer selected, the next question becomes how to run the migrations themselves.
-Given the goal of not putting the instance on the internet, dbmate
+Given the goal of not putting the instance on the internet, dbmate can’t be executed using a standard GitHub action.
+There still needs to be a path to connect dbmate to the instance inside the VPC, which raises two important design decisions:

 - How to run

-? - How to source the migration files for
+dbmate? - How to source the migration files for

-binary on a container via ECS, with the migration files preloaded onto the container.
-However, using dbmate
+In the past, I have opted to run dbmate as part of a small go binary on a container via ECS, with the migration files preloaded onto the container.
+However, using dbmate as a CLI via the container can work for an initial implementation.

 Build container image with schema updates

-via the CLI or the go library is a design decision.
+The aws-actions/amazon-ecr-login and docker/build-push-action Actions make building and shipping the container to an ECS repo trivial.
+Using dbmate via the CLI or the go library is a design decision.
 However, shipping the container with the migration files is a core strategy component.

 The rationale is simple – schema migrations can significantly impact the integrity and access of the data.
 While automation simplifies and de-risks deployments in many ways, it also means most, if not all, integrity is being transferred to the system and the signals that drive it.
-If the migration files are stored on S3, what safeguards are in place to ensure the bucket’s contents are correct and as expected? git
+If the migration files are stored on S3, what safeguards are in place to ensure the bucket’s contents are correct and as expected? git can solve the “assurance of content” question, but the container runtime then needs network and identity access to the Github repository, which may not be reasonable or even possible.
+Either strategy also adds more machinery and access requirements to the deployment process, which generates more overhead and things to break.

-, and the deployment can be mapped to an ECS task ID using that container sha
+By shipping the migrations on the container, the contents of a git commit can be associated with a container sha, and the deployment can be mapped to an ECS task ID using that container sha (and its related CloudTrail event and CloudWatch logs).

 Use ECS run-task from a GitHub Action

-operation with all the related networking and database connection requirements.
+The container, built and shipped to ECR, can now run as an ECS run-task operation with all the related networking and database connection requirements.
 There are no official Actions from AWS to perform this operation.
 Generally, it would be difficult to recommend unofficial Actions – however, forking one into your supply chain could be a viable option.

 That being said, the AWS CLI provides sufficient capabilities, requiring three main executions: